Calculus > How to Figure Out When a Function is Not Differentiable

 Step 3: Look for a jump discontinuity.
 This normally happens in step or piecewise functions.
 The function may appear to not be continuous. the following graph jumps at the origin.

 Step 4: Check for a vertical tangent.
 A vertical tangent is a line that runs straight up, parallel to the y-axis.

-This graph has a vertical tangent at x=0.
+This graph has a vertical tangent in the center of the graph at x = 0.

 If you prefer an online interactive environment to learn R and statistics, this free R Tutorial by Datacamp is a great way to get started.
 If you're are somewhat comfortable with R and are interested in going deeper into Statistics, try this Statistics with R track.Comments?
 Need to post a correction?
 Please post on our Facebook page.